bleyerj/comet-fenicsx/_sources/tours/eigenvalue_problems/buckling_3d_solid/buckling_3d_solid.md

 $$e_{ij}  = \frac{1}{2} (u_{i,j} + u_{j,i}) + \frac{1}{2} u_{k,i}u_{k,j}$$

-which can also be written in tensor format as
+which can also be written in tensor format as:

 $$ \be = \beps(\bu) + \dfrac{1}{2}\bq(\bu, \bu) $$